pish-pish/SuperBMD/README.md

 ### Modeling
 * When exporting a model for conversion to BMD, rotate the model about the X axis by -90 degrees.
 Most modeling programs define the Z axis as the up axis, but Nintendo games use the Y axis instead.
 Rotating the model ensures that the model is not sideways when imported into a game.
+Alternatively, set the --flipyz option when calling SuperBMD.exe which will rotate the model appropriately without you having to do it.

 ### Skinning
 * SuperBMD supports both skinned and unskinned models.